Hey, y’all. I’m updating this in June 2022 to acknowledge the changes we’ve seen in the Wayfarer process.

 My final thoughts are that it’s honestly a pretty frustrating system.
 There are a lot of third-party tools, the rules change often, there’s not much transparency on how it all works, reviews and voting seem to slow down for no apparent reason, where you live and how active the others in your community are impacts your ability to get approvals through in a timely manner, bad reviewers can abuse the process, and many other issues hamper the current system.
 However, despite its flaws, the system can work.

 I became a level 40 trainer literally on the same day they rolled out PokéStop nominations to GO players.
 When they finally got around to giving us the Wayfarer badge, mine was immediately gold.
 I have over 4,000 agreements on that badge (and counting).
-More importantly, I’ve had 47 submissions approved.
+More importantly, I’ve had 47 submissions approved (way more now but I’m gonna leave this adorable number in here).
 As a result of POI’s I’ve submitted, I’ve flipped at least 10 PokéStops into gyms.
 So just keep submitting and reviewing.
 One day you will notice that you’ve really made a difference to your community!